📅 Chinese New Year 2019 - Animal, Holidays, Calendar, Dates, Lunar New Year 2019 horoscope for the 12 Chinese zodiac

-Chinese New Year 2018, which marks the beginning of the Year of the Earth Dog 2018, follows the ending of the Year of the Fire Rooster 2017.
-The Dog is the animal of Chinese New Year 2018 whose energy is going to be prevalent during the year, along with Earth, which is the element of the year.
+Chinese New Year 2019, which marks the beginning of the Year of the Earth Pig 2019, follows the ending of the Year of the Earth Dog 2018.
+The Pig is the animal of Chinese New Year 2019 whose energy is going to be prevalent during the year, along with Earth, which is the element of the year.

 February 5, 2018 is the first day of the Chinese New Year calendar for this year, as well as the first day of the Month of the Fire Tiger.
 It also marks the end of the Year of the Earth Dog and the end of the Month of the Wood Ox.

-Chinese New Year 2018, from Hong Kong to Paris, from Singapore to Malaysia, from Toronto to New York, from Montreal to Buenos Aires, is synonymous with the start of the Spring Festival and the beginning of a new cycle among the Chinese zodiac cycle with the Year of the Earth Dog.
+Chinese New Year 2019, from Hong Kong to Paris, from Singapore to Malaysia, from Toronto to New York, from Montreal to Buenos Aires, is synonymous with the start of the Spring Festival and the beginning of a new cycle in the Chinese zodiac cycle.
 Needless to say that it's the most important day of the year and the start of specific holidays and celebrations in many Asian countries.